 Another special thread you should try with knits is the woolly nylon, perfect to be wound in bobbins (pair it with a double needle for amazingly stretchy results) and for loopers, in your serger.

 needles (hand/sewing machine)

-If you are following me from a while, you certainly know that I am a huge Schmetz needles fan.
-You can find them in Amazon.com but, being in Europe, I would suggest you this ebay seller that makes terrific prices on big packs (I have recently bought 80 needles from them for the price of 30, when bought in stores).
+If you are following me for a while, you certainly know that I am a huge Schmetz needles fan.
+You can find them in Amazon.com but, being in Europe, I would suggest you this eBay seller that makes terrific prices on big packs (I have recently bought 80 needles from them for the price of 30 when bought in stores).

 Make sure you buy them the Universal kind in various sizes, plus some stretch ballpoint ones for knits and at least an assortment of double needles, just to see if you like it.

 I know that someone (often beginners) can sew without the help of a thimble to push the needle – I can’t!

 Too many times the needle’s head make it into my middle fingertip so now I don’t even start hand sewing if I don’t have one my thimble next to me.